kjblanchard/modernJrpg/README.md

-HELLO, this is a cool repo on codecommit, probs just testing things
+HELLO, this is a cool repo on codecommit, probs just testing things.